aklivity/zilla-plus-aws-templates/confluent-cloud/cdk/secure-public-access/README.SecurePublicAccess.md

 #### `servers`: Confluent Cloud bootstrap servers

-There are three possible ways to connect Zilla Plus to Confluent Cloud:
+There are three possible ways to connect Zilla Plus to your Confluent Cloud cluster:
-1. Connecting over the public internet
+1. Public Internet to Confluent Cloud
-2. [AWS PrivateLink] in Confluent Cloud
+2. [AWS PrivateLink] to Confluent Cloud
-3. [VPC Peering]
+3. [VPC Peering] to Confluent Cloud

 To get the bootstrap servers of the Confluent Cloud Cluster run: